A musical instrument that converts colour into sound: The Synaesynth

 Process

 Initial software prototypes were developed in Python, GML, and Processing, with Processing ultimately chosen for its user-friendliness.
 Research also included exploring mobile Raspberry Pi setups and web-based controls.
-User surveys conducted on Reddit helped refine the color-sound conversion rules, with a focus on expectations from musicians and laypersons alike.
+User surveys conducted on Reddit helped refine the colour-sound conversion rules, with a focus on expectations from musicians and laypersons alike.

 Synaesynth contributes to generative art and electronic music, enhancing discussions on augmented reality and emerging media.
 It allows artists to create context-responsive works, and in live performances, it can create an audio-visual feedback loop.
 The project aims to inspire reflections on cross-sensory perception and the modern challenge of sensory overload.